AtharvaFTW/rag-from-scratch/README.md

 - Answer Relevancy was highest with larger chunks (1024 tokens: 0.57) proving context is directly proportional to completeness.

 To achieve the best of both worlds we set the chunk size to 512.

+**Known Limitation**: The system occasionally retrieves contextually adjacent but semantically misaligned chunks.
+- Example: Queries about stray animals surface ownership/custody clauses due to keyword overlap in Sections.
+This is the limitation of current 512-token character-based chunking strategy.
+Sentence-aware splitting is noted as future improvement.

 ## Evaluation Results